Tatiane-Vieira/tatiane-vieira/README.md

 **Bioinformatics | Genomics | Biodiversity**

 Hi!
-I'm a Brazilian aspiring bioinformatician focused on building a career in genomics and biodiversity, with a long-term goal of building a stable career in Europe 🇳🇱.
+I'm a veterinary doctor and data science student aspiring bioinformatician focused on building a career in genomics and biodiversity, with a long-term goal of building a stable career in Europe.

 ---